 The first items to organize into your roadside inspection toolkit are your general driving documents.
-This may sound like a no brainer but your driving documents, such as your commercial driver’s license, are essential during a roadside inspection and could be easily misplaced.
+This may sound like a no brainer but your driving documents, such as your commercial driver’s license, are essential during an inspection and could be easily misplaced.

 Make sure you have these 3 documents in your “Driving Documents” File:

 - Drivers Record of Duty Status (RODS) from the ELD and supporting documents

 - Drivers Motor Vehicle Record (MVR)

 One of the main reasons to be pulled over for a roadside inspection is for the inspecting officer to verify the driver is running legally and safely.
 Properly maintaining your vehicle will help to minimize safety hazards for you as a driver, as well as, thousands of 4-wheel drivers on the roads.

 Here are the 6 vehicle-related documents to store in your “Vehicle Documents” File:

 - Vehicle Maintenance Reports

 - Hazardous Materials Paperwork (if hauling hazardous materials)